-Jean Louis Teyssié was radioecologist at the International Atomic Energy Agency.
-"Atom for Peace" is the motto of the IAEA, which develops techniques to understand the impacts of nuclear and non-nuclear contamination in aquatic ecosystems.
+Jean Louis Teyssié was a radioecologist at the International Atomic Energy Agency.
+"Atoms for Peace" is the motto of the IAEA, which develops techniques to study the impacts of nuclear and non-nuclear contamination in aquatic, terrestrial and aerial ecosystems.
 Environmental therapy is one of the main objectives of this United Nations organization.

 The IAEA received the Nobel Peace Prize in 2005.

-Passionate about Nature, JLT tries to educate the general public, through photography and underwater video, to the application of basic precautionary principles in terms of the management of aquatic ecosystems.
-He swims back to the rivers and canyons of southern France to photograph and film expressions of life in a few inches of fresh water.
-He tries to apply the results of scientific laboratory research in the field by focusing on heritage management and intelligent monitoring of ecosystems via bioindication to protect biodiversity.
+Passionate about Nature, JLT tries to make the general public aware, through underwater photography and video, of the application of basic precautionary principles in terms of the management of aquatic ecosystems.
+He swims up rivers and canyons in the south of France to photograph and film the expressions of life in a few centimeters of fresh water.

-Who knows the caddis, the simulid, the plecoptera, the white-legged crayfish, the blageon, the sculpin, the gerris?
+Who knows the caddisfly, the simulid, the stonefly, the white-clawed crayfish, the blageon, the sculpin, the gerris?
 Cleaners, recyclers, filterers, aquatic animals clean up the water in our rivers.
-Useful and creative, life is expressed in aquatic ecosystems to surprise us in its biodiversity.
-Each living entity has had a precise role in the balance of freshwater ecosystems for millions of years.
+Each living entity has had a specific role in the balance of freshwater ecosystems for millions of years.
+Useful and creative, life expresses itself in aquatic ecosystems to surprise us with its biodiversity.

-Bioindicators of clean water, diplomats of biodiversity, the water people are unknown to the general public.
-To discover it is to get to know it in order to better protect it and better protect yourself.
+Bioindicators of clean waters, biodiversity diplomats, the people of the water are unknown to the general public.
+To discover it is to get to know it to better protect it and better protect yourself.
 He is our ally.
-To ignore it selfishly is to lose the memory of a thousand-year-old biodiversity and to reach the deserts of resources.
+To ignore it selfishly is to lose the memory of a thousand-year-old biodiversity and reach the deserts of resources.

-JLT presents an extract from his underwater photographic work.
-He exhibits at the United Nations in Geneva, Vienna, Monaco, the Cevennes and on the Côte d´Azur in France.
+JLT presents an extract of his underwater photographic work.
+He exhibited at the United Nations in Geneva, Vienna, Monaco, Cevennes and on the Côte d'Azur in France.

 BIODIVERSITY AND BIOINDICATION

 Biodiversity is an explosion of expressions of life.
-All the species of our planet have specificities that are very useful to men who seek information for their comfort.
+All the species of our planet have very useful specificities for the men who seek information for their comforts.
 Man copies Nature to optimize his technology.
 He finds food and medicine there.
 To destroy nature is to destroy oneself.
-The example of the men on Easter Island proves it.
-To mismanage your natural resources is to disappear.
+The example of the men of Easter Island proves it well.
+Mismanaging natural resources means disappearing.

-Water is everyone's good and it is high time to make it known to the general public to manage it well and waste it less.
-The water in our rivers is home to an astonishing biodiversity that is threatened by the human activities of a society in a phase of overconsumption.
-Each animal, from the smallest to the most visible, has a specific role in the food chains of our rivers.
-Their disappearance indicates an imbalance of the river, generates polluted water unfit for our consumption.
-The aquatic animals of our rivers are the guarantors of healthy water.
+Water is the good of all and it is high time to make it known to the general public to manage it well and waste it less.
+The water in our rivers is home to an astonishing biodiversity threatened by human activities in a society in the process of overconsumption.
+Each animal, from the smallest to the most visible, has a specific role in the food chains of our waterways.
+Their disappearance is a sign of an imbalance in the river, generating polluted waters unfit for our consumption.
+The aquatic animals of our waterways are the guarantors of healthy water.
 More or less sensitive to pollutants, they survive with difficulty or they disappear from their ecological niche.

-The main inorganic and organic contaminants in waterways are micro and nano plastics, nano and micro fibers released by washing our clothes, cigarette butts, the abandonment of surgical masks in Nature, heavy metals, radionuclides, pesticides, fungicides, insecticides, hydrocarbons, detergents, fertilizers.
-The animals of the rivers integrate them by direct contact or by ingestion.
-These devious contaminants bio-magnify along food chains and accumulate from bacteria to humans.
-We find in fish at the end of aquatic food chains, heavy metals from abandoned mines (As, Pb, Hg, Cd, Ag, Zn, Mo, Co ...)
-Chernobylian radionuclides (137Cs) and in their nervous systems, their brains nano-plastics, carcinogenic nano-fibers resulting from degradation in the water of bags, butts, bottles, pipes, plastic materials, masks and surgical gloves.
-Nanoplastics and nanofibers, which are very dangerous for health, are already present in milk, cheese, vegetables, fish, game, drinking water, and…. beer !
+The main inorganic and organic contaminants in waterways are micro and nano plastics, nano and micro fibers released by the washing of our clothes, cigarette butts, the abandonment of surgical masks in Nature, heavy metals, radionuclides, pesticides, fungicides, insecticides, hydrocarbons, detergents, fertilizers.
+River animals take them in through direct contact or ingestion.
+These sneaky contaminants bio-magnify along food chains and accumulate from bacteria to humans.
+We find in fish at the end of the aquatic food chains, heavy metals from abandoned mines (As, Pb, Hg, Cd, Ag, Zn, Mo, Co…) Chernobyl radionuclides (137Cs) and in their nervous systems, their brains nano-plastics, carcinogenic nano-fibers resulting from degradation in water of bags, cigarette butts, bottles, pipes, plastic materials, fabrics, masks, surgical gloves etc… Nano-plastics and nano fibers are very dangerous for health.
+They are already present in milk, cheeses, vegetables, fish, game, drinking water, and…. beer !

-Biodiversity is useful in the search for new molecules to treat many diseases, but with bioindication it becomes an incredible source of information on the ecosystem state of our rivers.
-This is one more reason to protect the aquatic animals of our rivers.
+Biodiversity is useful in the search for new molecules to treat many diseases, but with bioindication it becomes an incredible source of information on the ecosystem state of our waterways.
+This is an additional reason to protect the aquatic animals of our rivers.

-Hopefully the bioindication will save the biodiversity so useful to humans.
-Hopefully our river doesn't turn into Easter.
+Let's hope that bioindication will save the biodiversity so useful to humans.
+Let's hope our river doesn't become Easter.

-Jean Louis and his companion Ptiloup continue to snorkeled in the rivers of southern France.
-JLT has created a Cévennes aquarium in the old mill in the village of Plantiers where he exhibits from time to time.
-An aquarium bus is being planned to disseminate responsible ecological citizenship and environmental therapy adapted to climate change, to children in deep France.
-A freshwater underwater photography school project is emerging in the Cévennes.
+Jean Louis and his companion Ptiloup continue to snorkel in the rivers of southern France.
+JLT has created a Cevennes aquarium in the old mill in the village of « Les Plantiers » where it exhibits from time to time.
+An aquarium bus is planned to spread responsible ecological citizenship and environmental therapy adapted to climate change, to children in deep France.
+A project for an underwater photographic school in fresh water is emerging in the Cévennes as well as a second Cévennes aquarium.
 We must not give up.
-We must protect Nature which nourishes us, which protects us by communicating and informing.
+We must protect Nature which feeds us, protects us by communicating, by informing, by developing pragmatic strategies in the field, sources of environmental therapies.
 Photography has a great power of emotional communication.